codenet/col733-cloud/compute-rdd.md

 In the following figure for example, there are three partitions of `lines` resident on three workers.
 The user-defined `filter` is applied on each partition independently and locally by each worker to get three partitions of `error`.
-Each partition is immutable.
+Each RDD partition is immutable.
 The following figure shows the lineage graph.

 <img src="assets/figs/spark-rdd.png" alt="Lineage graph with RDDs" width="450"/>